Skip to content

 Accountability Mindset

-Taking full ownership of one’s actions and their consequences without resorting to justification or blame.
+Taking full ownership of actions and consequences without resorting to blame.

 Deep Dive →